syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-database/sqlite-server.md

 # Connecting SQLite Data to Angular Grid using EF Core

-The Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) supports binding data from a SQLite database using Entity Framework Core (EF Core).
+The [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) supports binding data from a SQLite database using Entity Framework Core (EF Core).
 This approach provides a lightweight, server less database solution ideal for mobile applications, desktop applications, and small-to-medium scale web applications.

 **What is Entity Framework Core?**